karademada/angularjs-webpack-starter/README.md

 ## TODO
 * load immutable
-* fix interpolation in index.html
-  * probably due to a dependency upgrade
-  * that should fix the app e2e test
 * fix e2e: https://github.com/AngularClass/angular2-webpack-starter/issues/264
 * add SASS/PostCSS support to production build
 * fix TypeError: Reduce of empty array with no initial value with npm run build:prod